sabio-engineering/cookbook-dvelp/handbook/information-security/README.md

 Policy](risk-management.md) and take action to improve our systems in accordance with our [Vulnerability Management Procedure](vulnerability-management.md).

-### Information security objectives and planning to achieve them
+### Information Security Objectives and Planning to Achieve Them

 The objectives of our Information Security Management System include:
-* continuously improving our processes by acting on reported vulnerabilities within one month in all cases, as tracked by our [Information Security Trello Board](https://trello.com/b/Hx0o5GpZ/security-reporting)
+* Continuously improving our processes by acting on reported vulnerabilities within one month in all cases, as tracked by our [Information Security Trello Board](https://trello.com/b/Hx0o5GpZ/security-reporting)
-* continuously reducing risks by mitigating risks with significant potential impact as per our [Risk Management Policy](risk-management.md)
+* Continuously reducing risks by mitigating risks with significant potential impact as per our [Risk Management Policy](risk-management.md)
-* obtaining and maintaining ISO27001 accreditation
+* Obtaining and maintaining ISO27001 accreditation

 ## 7 Support